-1.15 This SCI will also be reviewed after five years to ensure fitness of purpose.
-It may also be necessary to review the SCI at an earlier date to take account of major legislative changes.
+1.15 This SCI will be reviewed regularly to ensure fitness of purpose.
+It may also be necessary to review the SCI to take account of major legislative changes.

 &lt;sup>1 Extract from Northern Ireland Community Planning Foundation Programme Version 1 October 2013.